LatinCash/latincash/README.md

 **1. Environment**

 - Visual Studio 2017 Community Edition with desktop development with C++ and the VC++ v140 toolchain features selected
-- Boost 1.59.0, with the installer for MSVC 14 (tested with Boost 1.65.1)
+- Boost 1.59.0, with the installer for MSVC 14

 **2. Build**